 PRO TIP: You can also use brown sugar for a moister, softer mixture.
 Be sure to store it in a jar that keeps it sealed, so it stays crumbly textured.
 Brown sugar and cinnamon is amazing in oatmeal!

 Whether it's for topping your favorite desserts or sprinkling on toast or oatmeal, you'll find endless uses for this easy-to-make cinnamon sugar recipe.
+Here are a few ideas for how to use this delicious cinnamon sprinkle:

 - Sprinkle on pancakes, waffles, or french toast.